skypjack/entt/docs/md/entity.md

 Since they aren't explicitly instantiated, empty components aren't returned in any case.

-As a side note, in the case of single component views, `get` accepts but doesn't strictly require a template parameter, since the type is implicitly defined.
+As a side note, in the case of single type views, `get` accepts but doesn't strictly require a template parameter, since the type is implicitly defined.
-However, when the type isn't specified, for consistency with the multi component view, the instance will be returned using a tuple:
+However, when the type isn't specified, for consistency with the multi type view, the instance will be returned using a tuple:

 ```cpp